 With these concepts laid out, let’s take a look at how emotional intelligence can be developed.

-Best Emotional Intelligence Training #1 – Handling Objections with Emotional Intelligence on EdApp
+1. Handling Objections with Emotional Intelligence on EdApp

 One very unique course for emotional intelligence is the Handling Objections with Emotional Intelligence course from EdApp.
 This course focuses on learning active listening, using body language, and managing emotions.
+Trainers can also allow learners to access a certificate to show off their achievements after completing an Ed course.

 The course is great for teaching because it is fully editable.
 You can log in with a free account and make your own changes to this course, and then let others try out your version.